-- 34 countries pass the basic indicators test for FY 2006, including 26 countries from the original LIC group and 8 from the new LMIC group.
+- 33 countries pass the basic indicators test for FY 2006, including 25 countries from the original LIC group and 8 from the new LMIC group.
 Although the Board is unlikely to select all of these countries, they are likely to choose more than the 17 they selected last year. - Some of the new counties the Board seems most likely to select from the low-income group include Burkina Faso, East Timor, and Tanzania.
-Other possibilities include The Gambia and Uganda (each of which pass the test for the first time); and Guyana, Malawi, and Zambia http://www.mcc.gov/about_us/congressional_reports/FY06_Criteria_Methodology.pdf; To access the FY 2006 candidate countries see http://www.mcc.gov/countries/candidate/FY06_candidate_report.pdf; FY 2006 data rules can be found on http://www.mcc.gov/countries/rankings/FY06_Data_Rules.pdf as well as the country rankings: http://www.mcc.gov/countries/rankings/index.shtml.
+Other possibilities include The Gambia and Uganda (each of which pass the test for the first time); and Guyana, Malawi, and Zambia (which are very close to passing these tests).
+India also passes the tests for the first time, but is unlikely to be selected.